-6 Things To Do This June In Milwaukee
+6 Things To Do In June 2021 In Milwaukee

 Summer has arrived.
 Milwaukee's gathering limit has been removed and Milwaukeeans across the city are getting together and going outside.
 Adam Carr from the Milwaukee Neighborhood News Service joins Lake Effect every month to talk about community events happening in the city.
 Here are some noteworthy events taking place in June.